TrongNV2003/viNER-Bert/README.md

 # viNER-Bert
-Recognize entities from a input sentence.
+Name Entity Recognition from a input sentence.

 ## Dataset usage
 In this repo, i use dataset: [PhoNER_COVID19](https://github.com/VinAIResearch/PhoNER_COVID19) for training and evaluating models.